Theravada in Olympia

 Since then, TIO has had talks/meditations by monks, including Bhante Pattago, plus Book Studies and Meditations lead by laity.
 In summer 2022, Bhante started a zoom group, but due to temporary sporadic internet, this is discontinued until late November.

 932 Mett St. NE, Olympia, WA 98516, Phone: 360-350-0897

 Buddhangkura Buddhist Temple began humbly in 1999 on property with a house suitable for a monastery.
 The house, or monastery, also serves as a kitchen and gathering place for a local population of Buddhists, mostly Thai, Laotian and Cambodian, with some European Americans sprinkled in.
 These lay people welcome everyone, and generously share the food they bring with anyone who walks through the door.

-In the summer, there is a temporary ordination for youth.
+Most summers, there is a temporary ordination for youth.
 Such ordinations are the norm in Thailand, and the novices often live in the monastery the entire summer.
 Here in Olympia, they stay two weeks at the temple, where they learn the dhamma and vinaya (rules in monasteries).
 Everyone is invited to the ordination ceremony, usually held in July.

 The resident monks were ordained in the Thai Forest tradition, including the abbot, Phra Ratsamee, who was here from the beginning.
 Buddhism in Southeast Asia is mostly Theravadan, which adheres closely to the Buddha’s original teachings.
 The Thai Forest tradition follows the monastic rules as closely as possible to Buddha’s time.
 Here is where you’ll find the core of the Buddha’s unmodified teachings.